All Episodes

 We need to be liberated by having the left take control of the media and manage it in our best interests.

-And what's really bugging him here is that there is an alternative point of view that's gaining traction, uh, and it's persuading a lot of people that his global warming hoax, which is his latest religion, is having trouble getting traction with the majority of the American people.
+And what's really bugging him here is that there is an alternative point of view that's gaining traction, and it's persuading a lot of people that his global warming hoax, which is his latest religion, is having trouble getting traction with the majority of the American people.

-And so his idea is not to go out there and continue trying to persuade people he's right is to shut down the people who are standing in the way of reason.
+And so his idea is not to go out there and continue trying to persuade people he's right, is to shut down the people who are standing in the way of reason.

-He, of course, is reason, nobody else is.
+He, of course, is reason.

-And this by the way, he's not alone.
+And this, by the way, he's not alone.

-This is uh Dave and Linwood uh what is that, Michigan?
+This is Dave and Linwood.

 Is that right?